carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 C API Changes
 ----------------

-* Stability Guarantees: The C API is, in general, a “best effort” for stability.
+* Stability Guarantees: The C API is, in general, a "best effort" for stability.
 This means that we make every attempt to keep the C API stable, but that stability will be limited by the abstractness of the interface and the stability of the C++ API that it wraps.
-In practice, this means that things like “create debug info” or “create this type of instruction” are likely to be less stable than “take this IR file and JIT it for my current machine”.
+In practice, this means that things like "create debug info" or "create this type of instruction" are likely to be less stable than "take this IR file and JIT it for my current machine".

 * Release stability: We won’t break the C API on the release branch with patches that go on that branch, with the exception that if we will fix an unintentional